abbreviatedman/spellbound/data/quotes.md

 578
 00:28:59,820 --> 00:29:02,019
-It's just... it's a distraction.
+It's just… it's a distraction.

 579
 00:29:02,522 --> 00:29:03,761